DwaigonAumer/nodecg-hue/README.md

 ### Long Term
 - consider moving todo list off of GitHub
+- consider removing XY tab since it's not intuitive and the color-preview isn't that accurate
 - make smarter requests to hue-api by removing unnecessary arguments (don't send on() to a light that is already on)
 - create a visual color picker with the ability to save favourite colors
 - consider moving scenes to a separate panel